-In the past, many cleaning professionals, often encouraged by chemical and equipment vendors, believed it was necessary to use specialized products for different surfaces and areas within a building.
-This resulted in cleaning procedures that specified using seven or eight different chemicals for a restroom alone — which, in turn, multiplied costs and inefficiencies.
+In the past, many cleaning professionals believed it was necessary to use specialized products for different surfaces and areas within a building.
+This was often encouraged by chemical and equipment vendors.
+This resulted in cleaning procedures that specified using seven or eight different chemicals for a restroom alone.
+Talk about multiplied costs and inefficiencies!

-Kaivac has always believed that fewer is better when it comes to cleaning chemicals.
+Kaivac believes that fewer is better when it comes to cleaning chemicals.
 The true multipurpose nature of KaiO reflects this belief for training, safety and management reasons.

-Research has shown that simplifying the work routine by using fewer multipurpose products can result in strong positive benefits, including:
+Research shows that simplifying the work routine by using fewer multipurpose products can result in strong positive benefits, including:

 Less is More

 Chemical efficiency is always a design requirement of Kaivac systems.
 For example, Kaivac’s No-Touch Cleaning processes combine built-in dwell time with the blasting action of its pressure washer in order to minimize the need for chemicals while cleaning.
 Also, Kaivac’s QuickDraw™ instant chemical injection accessory eliminates any chemical waste while drawing or purging chemicals during cleaning procedures.
 The built-in, extended dwell time of this process enables the finish-friendly cleaning solution to penetrate and float soils for easy removal.

 In addition, Kaivac’s floor care systems reduce chemical usage by as much as 66% compared to traditional mops and auto scrubbers.
 This is not only environmentally responsible, but it saves money.

 The more we understand about how disease is transferred, the clearer becomes the importance of cleaning to the protection of health.
 In fact, many healthcare professionals and environmental scientists consider cleaning to be our first line of defense against infectious disease.